sbtourist/nimrod/README.md

 The Nimrod metrics server also computes and provides the following statistical information:

-* Average and variance of time intervals between measure updates.
+* Mean and variance of time intervals between measure updates.
-* Average and variance of the measure.
+* Mean and variance of the measure.

 ## Counters